plaetzchen79/redux-test/README.md

 ## When to use Flux/Redux
 - large SPA
-- different views deal with same type of data - and thteres no hieracial realationship
+- different views deal with same type of data - and there is no hieracial realationship
-- indepedent views need to in sync
+- indepedent views need to be in sync
-- data can be updated by multiple actors/ user
+- data can be updated by multiple actors/ users

 ## Architecture/ Elements of Flux/Redux
 ### Store